microsoft/ccf-app-samples/data-reconciliation-app/README.md

 | Docker      | `make test-docker-virtual` and `make test-docker-enclave` | [test_docker](../scripts/test_docker.sh)   |
 | Managed CCF | `make test-mccf`                                          | [test_mccf](../scripts/test_docker.sh)     |

-The wrapper scripts are responsible for starting the particular network with the correct constitution and setting up the governance (users/members/application).
+The wrapper scripts are responsible for starting the particular network with the correct constitution and setting up governance (users/members/application).
 The wrapper scripts will also close the network after the tests have finished (excluding mCCF).

 ### Demo